"The grace of the Lord Jesus Christ and the love of God and the fellowship of the Holy Spirit be with all of you." 2 Cor. 13: 11-13

 Can we fully understand how the three Divine Persons are one and the same God?

-We cannot fully understand how the three Divine Persons are one and the same God because this is a mystery
+We cannot fully understand how the three Divine Persons are one and the same God because this is a mystery.

 Now I must confess I could not find an old Baltimore Catechism on the monastery bookshelves, so I googled my queries and was amazed that my religious education of those primary years was still available and sounded so very familiar.
 The answer to the second question, that the Trinity cannot be fully understood because it is a mystery, conjured up a chuckle.
 I can actually remember writing that exact answer on a test.
 I was relieved I did not have to understand it; I could just accept it as faith.
 I can remember turning to a boy who kept asking Sister to explain this mystery and saying, "Johnny, we cannot understand it; it's a mystery!!!
 After I entered the monastery, I remember my novice director teaching us about the hypostatic union of the Trinity, drawing mathematical-like diagrams on the board that made absolutely no sense to me at all.
 Now she may have used the term "it's a mystery" but I certainly wasn't going to be the one who said that to her.